lawnjelly/godot-lportal/TUTORIAL.md

 1) Create a new Godot project, and add a spatial, this will be the root of your scene graph.
 Name it 'Root'.
 2) Add an LRoomManager node as a child of the Root, and call it 'RoomList'.
 This will be where you place your rooms.

+_*If the LRoomManager node is not available in the IDE, Godot has not been compiled with the LPortal module.
+See INSTRUCTIONS.md._

 3) Create a spatial under the RoomList, and name it 'room_kitchen'.
 4) As children of room_kitchen, create simple MeshInstance boxes for a floor and 4 walls, but make one of the walls out of 2 boxes, leaving a hole for a doorway.